Casio F-91W: Features

-The quartz movement, designated Module 593, is powered by a single CR2016 3-volt lithium button cell.
+The quartz movement, designated Module 593, is powered by a single CR2016 3-volt lithium button cell rated to a stated battery life of 7 years.

 Water resistance

-The watch front is marked "Water Resist", but Casio reports different values for different variants of the watch.
-The black version (F91W-1) is "30 meter / 3 bar" (i.e. 100 feet / 44 psi), the ISO standard meaning of which is: "Suitable for everyday use.
+The front of the watch is marked "Water Resist".
+The black version (F91W-1) is "30 meter / 3 bar" (i.e., 100 feet / 44 psi), the ISO standard meaning of which is: "Suitable for everyday use.
 Splash/rain resistant.
 NOT suitable for showering, bathing, swimming, snorkeling, water related work and fishing".

 Operation

 The watch is controlled by three side-mounted push-buttons.